 I also accompanied my father on a survey of the outlying districts of the area one summer in 1956 /57.
 We visited tiny little cottages where peat fires were lit in the kitchen and the lady of the house wore a long black dress with a shawl.
 Chickens wandered in and out of the kitchens, there was no electricity and the toilet was an outhouse at the back.
 Coming from ‘the village’ I was amazed at the living conditions not realising how hard life was for them as they tried to make a living from the land.
 The lanes and fields round these cottages smelt of wild flowers and on a sunny summer’s day it was idyllic.
 We brought a Volcano kettle with us and dad made us tea and we ate mikado biscuits..
 Some things don’t change.
 You can still buy both the mikado biscuits and the Volcano kettle.

-November we had the rosary every night and many nights I walked home on my own.
+In November we had ‘devotions ‘every night in the local chapel and many nights I walked home on my own.
 On one occasion in November I was on my way home when someone rushed out of a shop visibly distressed.
 President Kennedy has been shot, they shouted.
 I was terrified.
 Did the Russians shoot him?
 This was, after all, the time of the Cold War.
 Did this mean war?
 By the time I reached home he was dead.
 My father had tears in his eyes as we clambered around the television soaking up any news that would mean that the assassination wasn’t going to result in a war.
 The following days were tense until it was established that on the face of it the Russians weren’t involved.

 I remember life in the fifties as colourless.
 Everything was painted brown or green.
 The floors were covered in oilcloth.
 Everything symbolised the austerity of the time.
 Furniture was heavy and dreary, no bright colours.
 No Ikea in those days.
 Rationing was still in force and Britain was recovering from the war.
 Flower power, the Beatles, Hippies, Mods and rockers were yet to influence us.